 “We will come in with lower fares, and not introductory fares.
 We have the structure to offer low fares….
 It’s got to be a price that’s competitive and the lowest price in the market.” — SWA president Tom Nealon.

-BOH: First, a fare war with unprecedented low prices is inevitable.
+BOH: First, a fare war with unprecedented low prices was inevitable. $49 was even lower than we anticipated.
 We also wonder if Alaska Airlines might withdraw from some of these routes once Southwest service starts.

 Aircraft for Hawaii flights.
 Flights are still set to start on existing 737-800 aircraft, as are being used by other carriers on flights to Hawaii.
-They will then transition to their new 737 MAX 8 and perhaps 737 MAX 7.
-The latter brings cities like Denver and beyond into range.
+Once issues are resolved, they will then transition to their new 737 MAX 8 and perhaps 737 MAX 7.
+The latter brings cities like Denver into range.

 Kelly stated that while they may offer overnight flights in the future, “we don’t really desire to fly red-eyes right now….
 For our style of operation, it would complicate things.”

-BOH: Overnight service will definitely come to their Hawaii flights at some point.
+BOH: Overnight service will definitely need to come to their Hawaii flights at some point.
 That could occur much sooner than later out of logistical necessity.